technicalguru/docker-mailserver-postfixadmin/README.md

 # docker-mailserver-postfixadmin
-This is a Docker image for a PostfixiAdmin WebUI.
+This is a Docker image for a PostfixAdmin WebUI.
 The project is part of the [docker-mailserver](https://github.com/technicalguru/docker-mailserver) project but can run separately without the other components.
 However, a database server is always required to store structural data.